rossmoody/Assembl/README.md

 ### Isn't Assembl just like [Rectangle](https://rectangleapp.com/) and [Magnet](https://magnet.crowdcafe.com) but without as much functionality?

 Yes, no question.
 Rectangle and Magnet contain more functionality and customization options.

+Assembl strips all the complexity from those apps and provides one key that organizes all visible windows instead of one at a time.
+So, this app could be for you if you want a simplified window manager.

 Plus, I made this app almost entirely by dissecting the [open-source code from the Rectangle repository](https://github.com/rxhanson/Rectangle) to learn Swift (I usually write Typescript).
 So, it's mostly the same app with less functionality. _(Thank you, Rectangle folks, I learned so much)_.

-I wanted an app where I press one key and have all my windows organized.
-So, this app could be for you if you want that one thing.

 ### Does this mean you won't be adding new functionality?